davidwhogg/LensTractor/README.md

   comparison between predicted image positions and the data: that is, The Tractor synthesizes images and computes likelihoods, and then optimizes the model parameters.
+* `emcee`: As an alternative to optimization, LensTractor is MCMC-enabled, using Foreman-Mackey et al's emcee ensemble sampler.
+* `astrometry.net`: LensTractor uses the `util` library to get its images' WCS right.